NaelsonDouglas/DistributedMachineLearningThesis/src/docker/README.md

 # Overview
-This project run Docker containers and deploy Julia Workers on them.
+This code runs Docker containers and deploys Julia Workers on them.

 * Through `DockerizedJuliaWorkers.jl` you can add and remove Dockerized workers.
 * `DockerBackend.jl` is a wrapper for calling Docker CLI commands.